syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

    ![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img3.png)

-3. To change the Values of Value Axis,Areacolor and Category Axis,Double Click on the chart.
+3. To change the Values of Value Axis, Area color and Category Axis,Double Click on the chart.

 4. To Add the Report Items such as text boxes, lines, and images and rectangle to the chart,click and drag the selected report items to the chart.